kfuku52/amalgkit/README.md

-## What comes next?
+## Reference
-After metadata curation, expression level quantification and further curations had been done in the [paper](https://www.biorxiv.org/content/10.1101/409888v1) where we described the transcriptome amalgamation.
-The downstream analyses will be added to **amalgkit** as sub-commands in future.
-Meanwhile, unpackaged scripts we used in the paper are available in `/amalgkit/util/`.
-For example, **kallisto_20180207.sh** is the quantification step we performed immediately after the metadata curation.
+Although **amalgkit** supports novel, unpublished functions, metadata curation, expression level quantification and further curation steps have been described in this paper, in which we described the transcriptome amalgamation in vertebrate species.

+Fukushima K*, Pollock DD*.
+2020.
+Amalgamated cross-species transcriptomes reveal organ-specific propensity in gene expression evolution.
+Nature Communications 11: 4459 (DOI: 10.1038/s41467-020-18090-8) [open access](https://www.nature.com/articles/s41467-020-18090-8)

 ## Licensing
 **amalgkit** is BSD-licensed (3 clause).
 See [LICENSE](LICENSE) for details.